 - Disability status

 For more research, check out our Recruitment Bias Report.

 The types of information you should remove

-A typical CV is riddled with unnecessary information that at best has nothing at all to do with their ability to do the job and at worst sends misleading and erroneous signals that the person is not suited for the role.
+A typical CV or resume is riddled with unnecessary information that, at best, has nothing at all to do with their ability to do the job, and, at worst, sends misleading and erroneous signals to a hiring manager that the person is not suited for the role.

 - Photos - what you look like very rarely has anything to do with how well you can do a job (except maybe modelling - but even then beauty is subjective).
 A photo can subject you to affinity bias causing you to prefer people who look like you.

 - Name - someone’s name sends a lot of signals about their background.
 If someone’s name is like yours you are more likely to assess them positively.
 If someone’s name is “unusual” to you, you’re more likely to make misleading assumptions.
 As mentioned previously, this is a massive obstacle for ethnic minorities seeking success in the job market.

 - Age - age is just a weak indicator of how much someone has practiced their skills.
 Instead of looking at that, how about assessing skills more directly and getting a better signal?